jiang-yi-siphty/iOS-App-Security-Assessment-Note/ios_app_security_assessment_procedure.md

 	– (BOOL)application:(UIApplication )application openURL:(NSURL )url sourceApplication:(NSString *)sourceApplication annotation:(id)annotation
 Prepare a whitelist of the applications which is allowed to invoke URL scheme.
 If the calling app is not on the list, app will ignore parameter in the URL scheme.
 **2.**  Prompt conformation alert to user at the begining.
 Let user decide to process or abort any action based on the URL scheme parameters.
+### 4.6.
+Third Party Security Libraries
+According to [iOS Application Security Part 31 - the Problem With Using Third Party Libraries for Securing Your Apps](http://highaltitudehacks.com/2014/03/18/ios-application-security-part-31-the-problem-with-using-third-party-libraries-for-securing-your-apps/), some third party libraries provide security enhancement.
+It can help us to detect jailbroken and piracy etc. It makes complicate things simple.
+Like [Shmoopi Anti-Piracy Library](https://github.com/Shmoopi/AntiPiracy).

+However, it might introduces common or known vulnerabilities into the project.
+It will be various.
+It depends on which library is involved in project.
+The class name can be the library's signature.

+**Suggestion :**
+**1.** Manually change the class name and the method name can add extremely workload for attacker.
+**2.** Use obfuscation procedure to parsing classes, methods, properties in the project.
+**3.** Create honeypot with attractive name for attacker.
+It can waste their life little bit.